vue-land/create-vue-app/packages/template-vue/docs/unit-test.md

 # Unit Test

-To test your Vue component, you can enable either `AVA` or `Karma` during generating a new project.
+To test your Vue component, you can enable either `AVA` or `Karma` during the process of generating a new project.

 ![preview](https://ooo.0o0.ooo/2017/05/23/592448b0b54f0.png)